-The understanding of reading comprehension informing the 2026 NAEP Reading Framework is an outgrowth of earlier and current cognitively oriented work in reading comprehension (Anderson & Pearson, 1984; Kintsch, 1998; RAND Reading Study Group, 2002;

-Pearson, et al., 2020).
-Research evidence has highlighted that, like all human learning, reading comprehension is a meaning-making activity that involves socially and culturally specific characteristics and practices (Bronfenbrenner & Morris, 2006; Lee, 2016b, 2020; NASEM, 2018; Pacheco 2015, 2018; Skerrett, 2020; Zelazo, 2013).
+The understanding of reading comprehension informing the 2026 NAEP Reading Framework is an outgrowth of earlier and current cognitively oriented work in reading comprehension (Anderson & Pearson, 1984; Kintsch, 1998; RAND Reading Study Group, 2002; Pearson, et al., 2020).
+Descriptions of the cognitive activities involved in constructing meaning have increasingly implicated social and cultural dimensions over time, dimensions that were also foreshadowed in NAEP reading frameworks adopted by the Governing Board in 1992 and 2004.; Skerrett, 2020).
+Research evidence has highlighted that, like all human learning, reading comprehension is a meaning-making activity that involves socially and culturally specific characteristics and practices (Bronfenbrenner & Morris, 2006; Lee, 2016b, 2020; National Academy of Sciences, 2018; Zelazo, 2013).

-Drawing from previous frameworks and newer understandings, this updated NAEP Reading Framework attends to four key features of reading comprehension-contexts, readers, texts, and activities.
+Drawing from previous frameworks and these researchnewer understandings, this updated NAEP Reading Framework attends to four key features of reading comprehension-contexts, readers, texts, and activities.
+The cognitive processes involved in reading are shaped by social interaction and mediated by many aspects of cultural practice, including the traditions and modes of speaking, that are part of students' daily lives (Nasir & Hand, 2006).
 At the heart of the 2026 NAEP Reading Framework is the definition of reading comprehension:

-Reading comprehension is making meaning with text, a complex process shaped by many factors, including readers' abilities to:
+Reading comprehension is making meaning with text, a complex cognitive process shaped by students' social and cultural influencesmany factors.
+To comprehend, readers: